Please confirm topic selection

 • factors I, II, V, VII, and X

-• normal result is 12-13 seconds
+• normal 12-13 seconds

-• reported with International Normalized Ratio (INR)
+• reported with international normalized ratio (INR)

 • not correlated with increased transfusion rates

-• Partial thromboplastin time (PTT)
+• partial thromboplastin time (PTT)

 • assesses clotting time of the intrinsic clotting cascade

-• factors XII, XI, IX, VIII, X, V, II
+• factors XII, XI, IX, VIII, X, V, and II

-• normal range of 25-39 seconds
+• normal 25-39 seconds

 • not correlated with increased transfusion rates

-• Fibrinogen
+• fibrinogen

 • also known as factor I

-• normal range 200-400 mg/dL
+• normal 200-400 mg/dL

 • below normal ranges have been associated with increased transfusion rates